claude-cli — How Boris Uses Claude Code

 • Learning - Use Claude to understand code

-• Safety - Sandboxing, permissions, wildcard syntax
+• Safety - Sandboxing, auto mode, permissions

 Try After Installing